a2anet/a2anet-js/README.md

     },
   ],
 };

+// 4.
+Create the A2A executor
+const executor = new OpenAIAgentExecutor(weatherAgent, taskAgent, agentCard);

 // 5.
 Set up and run the A2A server
 const requestHandler = new DefaultRequestHandler(agentCard, new InMemoryTaskStore(), executor);